kbss-cvut/otm-benchmark/README.md

 Performance/memory benchmark of object-triple mapping (OTM) libraries.

-An OTM framework comparison paper including this benchmark is currently under review at the [Semantic Web Journal](http://www.semantic-web-journal.net/content/comparison-object-triple-mapping-frameworks).
+An OTM library comparison paper including this benchmark is has been published in the [Semantic Web](http://www.semantic-web-journal.net/content/comparison-object-triple-mapping-libraries) journal [1].

 Currently supported libraries: